TNBakke/employee_attrition/README.md

 ### Background and Objectives

-From my experience as an entrepreneur, it is critical to manage voluntary employee attrition to ensure your business remains profitable and maintains high employee morale.
+From my experience as an entrepreneur, it is critical to manage voluntary employee attrition ensuring your business remains profitable and maintains a high level of efficiency.
 According to Work Institute's 2017 Retention Report, it is estimated to cost as much as 33% of a worker's annual salary to replace an employee.
 Additionally, the report found that about 75% of the reasons employees leave could have been prevented.
-So, to help busniesses save money and time trying to find replacements I want to gain more insight as to what the key contributing factors are when an employee leaves a company voluntarily.
+So, to help businesses save money and time trying to find replacements, I want to gain more insight as to what the key contributing factors are when an employee leaves a company voluntarily.

-In order to analyze these factors I am going to analyze the ‘IBM HR Analytics Employee Attrition’ (ADD KAGGLE LINK) dataset and build various machine learning algorithms to predict which employees left voluntarily and why.
+In order to analyze these factors I am going to analyze the ‘IBM HR Analytics Employee Attrition Dataset’ (ADD KAGGLE LINK) dataset and build various machine learning algorithms to predict which employees left voluntarily and why.
 Also, I want determine which factors have the most correlation to an employee leaving voluntairy so HR departments can better understand which employees may be at more risk of leaving.
-After performing this analysis, I will make some recommendations to HR Departments on actions they can take to help minimize their employee attrition rate.
+After performing this analysis, I will make some recommendations to HR Departments on actions they can take to help minimize their employee attrition rate and retain their talent better.

 USE PHRASE "RETAIN TALENT"